This website uses cookies to ensure you get the best experience on our website. Find out more.

 What is the Distribution Network Operator’s role in the energy?

-There are two sets of distribution network operators (or DNOs) in the UK.
-One manages the gas networks and one the electricity networks.
+There are two sets of distribution networks in the UK energy world.
+One manages the gas networks and the other one manages the electricity network.

-The electricity network in Great Britain consists of eight regions that are owned and operated by six distribution network operators.
+The electricity network in Great Britain consists of eight regions that are owned and operated by six distribution network operators (DNOs).

 The network that the distribution operators manage consists of the cable (overhead and underground), sub-stations, and transformers that run between the National Grid and the end-user.